Overriding the standard malloc

 Note that certain security restrictions may apply when doing this from the shell.

 Dynamically overriding on mimalloc on Windows is robust and has the particular advantage to be able to redirect all malloc/free calls that go through the (dynamic) C runtime allocator, including those from other DLL's or libraries.
 As it intercepts all allocation calls on a low level, it can be used reliably on large programs that include other 3rd party components.
-There are four requirements to make the overriding work robustly:
+There are four requirements to make the overriding work well:

 /MD